Portmanteau: In France

+Porte-manteau, f.m.
+(Hift. mod.) is said of an officer in the household of the King of France.
+There are 12 of them.
+Their charge is to guard the King's hat, gloves, cane, sword, etc., to receive them from his hand, and to bring them to him when he needs them.
+The portemanteau follows the King on a hunt, with a suitcase or porte-manteau garnished with handkerchiefs, shirts, and other undergarments, so that H. M. can change in case of need.

+The Dauphin also has his portemanteau.
+Cardinals in Rome have ecclesiastical officers called caudataires, because they carry the train of their robe, and in France there are valets-de-chambre charged with the same office, which have some relation to the portemanteau.

+In the 18th century France, portemanteaux were considered a structure within wardrobes or closets, or attached to a wall, for hanging clothes, hats, and coats.

+A porte-manteau in modern French is also a clothes valet, a coat-tree or similar article of furniture for hanging up jackets, hats, umbrellas and the like.

+Derivation in the English language

+A portmanteau (luggage) was a suitcase that opened into two equal sections.
+According to the OED Online, a portmanteau is a "case or bag for carrying clothing and other belongings when travelling; (originally) one of a form suitable for carrying on horseback; (now esp.) one in the form of a stiff leather case hinged at the back to open into two equal parts".

 The word portmanteau was introduced in this sense by Lewis Carroll in the book Through the Looking-Glass (1871), where Humpty Dumpty explains to Alice the coinage of unusual words used in "Jabberwocky".
 Slithy means "slimy and lithe" and mimsy means "miserable and flimsy".
 Humpty Dumpty explains to Alice the practice of combining words in various ways, comparing it to the then-common type of luggage, which opens into two equal parts:

 You see it's like a portmanteau—there are two meanings packed up into one word.

 In his introduction to his 1876 poem The Hunting of the Snark, Carroll again uses portmanteau when discussing lexical selection:

 Humpty Dumpty's theory, of two meanings packed into one word like a portmanteau, seems to me the right explanation for all.
 For instance, take the two words "fuming" and "furious".
 Make up your mind that you will say both words, but leave it unsettled which you will say first … if you have the rarest of gifts, a perfectly balanced mind, you will say "frumious".

-In then-contemporary English, a portmanteau was a suitcase that opened into two equal sections.
-According to the OED Online, a portmanteau is a "case or bag for carrying clothing and other belongings when travelling; (originally) one of a form suitable for carrying on horseback; (now esp.) one in the form of a stiff leather case hinged at the back to open into two equal parts".
-According to The American Heritage Dictionary of the English Language (AHD), the etymology of the word is the French porte-manteau, from porter, "to carry", and manteau, "cloak" (from Old French mantel, from Latin mantellum).
-According to the OED Online, the etymology of the word is the "officer who carries the mantle of a person in a high position (1507 in Middle French), case or bag for carrying clothing (1547), clothes rack (1640)".
-In modern French, a porte-manteau is a clothes valet, a coat-tree or similar article of furniture for hanging up jackets, hats, umbrellas and the like.

 An occasional synonym for "portmanteau word" is frankenword, an autological word exemplifying the phenomenon it describes, blending "Frankenstein" and "word".

+Terminology preference

+Portmanteau and blend

+The term "portmanteau word" was retained by literary scholars and "widely imposed itself" in Anglo-Saxon literature.
+Linguists such as Pound (1914), Berman (1961), Adams (1973), and Bryant (1973–74), preferred "blend".
+Lexicographers also identify such words as "blends".